beakerbrowser/homebase/README.md

 pm2 stop homebase
 ```

+### DNS records

+You will need to create A records for all of the domains you use.
+For the subdomains, you can use a wildcard domain.

 ### Port setup

 For Homebase to work correctly, you need to be able to access port 80 (http), 443 (https), and 3282 (dat).
 Your firewall should be configured to allow traffic on those ports.